Nevada Incorporation Services

 At least $725.
 This total includes three separate mandatory fees: Articles of Incorporation ($75), Initial List of Officers and Directors ($150) and a Business License ($500).
-For paper filings, expediting fees start at $125 for 1-day filing and top out at $1,000 for 1-hour filing.
+7-day expedited filing adds on an additional $125.

-Hire Northwest to form your Nevada corporation and your total, out-the-door cost is $950.
+Hire Northwest to form your Nevada corporation and your total, out-the-door cost is $950 for standard filing ($1,075 for expedited filing).
 This includes all three mandatory filings and fees, a full year of registered agent service, and all the business forms you need to open a corporate bank account.

 How long does it take to start a Nevada corporation?

 Nevada is currently experiencing extended wait times for business filings because of problems with its new online business processing system.
 Standard (non-expedited) filings currently take about 30 business days to process.
 Expedited filings take around seven (7) business days.
 Both options are available when you hire Northwest.

 Does a Nevada corporation need a registered agent?

 Yes, the state requires that corporations appoint and maintain a Nevada registered agent.
 So who can be an agent?
 While you can’t have your corporation be its own agent, you could appoint a person in your corporation, like a director or officer.
 This strategy doesn’t always work out so well, though.
 Registered agents are supposed to be regularly available to accept legal notifications.
 However, no one particularly likes to be tied to their desk.
 Also, if you decide upgrade your office or switch out your agent, you’ll have to fork out $60 each time to file a Statement of Change.